safayavatsal/Grafana_and_Prometheus_MERN_app/README.md

    - Set up distributed tracing in the application using tools like Jaeger or Zipkin.

-   - Integrate tracing data into Grafana for a full view of request flows through the application stack.
+   - Integrate tracking data into Grafana for a full view of request flows through the application stack.

 6. Alerting and Anomaly Detection: